Vermont Internet Sales Tax

 If you use the Internet to sell goods or products to customers in Vermont, you should learn about Vermont’s Internet sales tax rules.
-Keep in mind that collection of sales tax on Internet sales has been a matter of some debate in Vermont, as well as in other states and at the federal level.
-Vermont is one of a number of states that has enacted special legislation intended to force larger, ostensibly out-of-state Internet retailers to collect and pay sales tax.
-However, because of its unusual terms, the Vermont legislation is not likely to take effect for years, if ever.
+Keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.
+Vermont is one of a number of states that has enacted special legislation (known as Amazon laws) that effectively forces larger, out-of-state Internet retailers to collect and pay sales tax.

 The General Rule: Physical Presence in the State

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
-As stated on a Vermont Department of Taxes (DOT) webpage concerning use tax, “Out of state vendors are not required by law to collect the Vermont Sales tax if they have no physical presence in the state (see Vermont’s Amazon law, below).
+The corollary to the physical presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+However, Vermont has special rules that apply to certain larger Internet sellers that make them subject to sales tax laws even without a physical presence in the state (see Vermont’s Amazon law, below).

 Example 1: You are operating solely out of a warehouse in Santa Fe, New Mexico and make a sale to a customer in Montpelier, Vermont—a state where your business has no physical presence: You are not required to collect sales tax from the Montpelier customer (with the exception of sellers who fall under Vermont’s Amazon law).

 Example 2: You are operating solely out of an office in Rutland, Vermont and make a sale to a customer in Colchester, Vermont: You are required to collect sales tax from the Colchester customer.